kruczys/keycloak-k8s-app/README.md

 # Movie Review App

 This project is a simple movie review application built using Next.js for the frontend and Express.js for the backend.
 It's deployed using Kubernetes and includes Keycloak for authentication and PostgreSQL for data storage.
 This project was made as final for "Technologie Chmurowe" class at University of Gdańsk.
+App won't work as intended because deployment doesn't automatically set up keycloak service config until I update it.
+Before that it's more of a display of my ability to use Kubernetes and Docker at basic level.

 ## Table of Contents